arijitvt/arijitvt.github.io/_posts/2017-03-18-Unix_Named_Pipe.md

 # Unix Named Pipe
-Pipe file system is one of the beatiful feature, which serves mutiple different purpose.
-The most amazing of them is the IPC.
-Writing local server(or process), which does time consuming job, can be communicated using unix pipe.
-So the all the clients(or communicating process) will open up the named pipe, which the server is listening and write into that pipe without waiting for any ack back from the server.
-On the other hand, the server will gradually read each request one by one from the file and serve the requested job.
+Pipe file system is one of the beatiful feature, which serves mutiple different purposes.
+The most amazing of them is  IPC.
+Writing s local server(or process), which does time consuming job, can be communicated using unix pipe.
+So all the clients(or communicating process) will open up the named pipe,on which the server is listening and write onto that pipe without waiting for any ack back from the server.
+On the other hand, the server will gradually read each request one by one from the pipe and serve the requested job.
 That way the client process can asychronously do the work, without delegating the job in another thread.

 In the following sections I will try to describe, how we can setup the link between two communicating process using unix named pipes.